 "Remember the good old days when university professors could look down on unsophisticated folks because those hillbillies naïvely believed in church, motherhood, and apple pie?
 Things have changed a lot, at least in my village.
 I am now the one who naïvely believes in some facts because I am educated, while the other guys are too unsophisticated to be gullible: “Where have you been?
 Don’t you know that Mossad and the CIA did it?”
 (Latour, 'Why has critique run out of steam?')

-These days, as Bruno Latour implies, almost everybody seems to have become a 'conspiracy theorist'.
+These days, as Bruno Latour implies, 'conspiracy theory' has gone mainstream.
 I've recently spoken to several students who have become interested in supposedly 'subliminal' occult imagery in television advertisements or music videos.

 To give you some idea of what I'm talking about, the peculiar Baphomet-like pose above is a frame - barely perceptible on casual viewing - from Rihanna's 'Umbrella' video.
 Those interested in discussing these weird images in Rihanna's oeuvre can enjoy a myriad of breathlessly inventive websites linking the pop diva to witchcraft, devil worship or the Illuminati.
 The creators of these occult conspiracy websites (e.g. Vigilant Citizen) often present themselves as concerned 'netizens' providing a vital public service by raising awareness about the celebrity demons in our midst.
 Many, too, seem to share conservative Christian values and their analyses are often grossly misogynistic where female celebrities are concerned; Rihanna, for example, is an 'Illuminati Whore of Death', according to one rather unforgiving website.
 Indeed, these elite-hating 'truthers' typically assume that the celebrity stars of these videos are 'pulling the strings' and are responsible for the 'subliminal' images in their videos; but weirdly, these inquisitive souls almost never discuss how this process might actually work, how contemporary music videos are produced or circulated, or who gains from the incorporation of occult iconography.
 To my mind, these are the more interesting questions to ask about occult imagery: what is the significance of these images for contemporary media audiences?
 Who is responsible for producing them - and why (even if the answer is that they serve simply to generate some profitable ersatz controversy)?